StefaE/PVForecast/README.md

 - [Influx v2.x](#influx-v2x-storage) support
 - [storeCSV](#csv-file-storage) now enabled for all data sources
 - various bug fixes, documentation improvement

+## Acknowlegements
+Thanks to all who raised issues or helped in testing!

 ## Disclaimer
 The software pulls weather data from various weather sources.
 It is the users responsability to adhere to the use conditions of these sources.